-Turn the electrical system off at the control panel.
-In addition, on EB models, turn the electrical system off using the 'Shutdown Switch' on the front of the control box (see diagram & 'Activating the System' in section 7).
-This turns off all the leisure electronics apart from any alarm and tracker power feeds
+Turn the electrical system off using the 'Shutdown Switch' on the front of the control box (see diagram & 'Activating the System' in Section 7).
+This turns off all the leisure electronics apart from any alarm and tracker power feeds.

 Peugeot recommend that if the vehicle is to be parked up for a period of more than one month then it is advisable to disconnect the main vehicle battery.
 For full instructions on the correct procedure refer to the Peugeot handbook supplied with the vehicle and look for the section covering the battery.
 If this advice is followed, bear in mind that the remote central locking will not function, although it will still be possible to unlock and lock the doors manually using the key.